kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 - **kube-apiserver and kube-controller-manager** must both have `DRAResourcePoolStatus` enabled.
 The gate is Alpha (default off) in both 1.36 and 1.37, so both components must opt in explicitly.
+The API also lives in `resource.k8s.io/v1alpha3`, which is disabled by default, so the apiserver additionally needs `--runtime-config=resource.k8s.io/v1alpha3=true`.
 - **1.36 ↔ 1.37 skew:** Status API is `resource.k8s.io/v1alpha3` in
   both releases.
-A 1.37 KCM serving a 1.36 apiserver may emit `partitionSummary` / `counterSets` / `shareableSummary` on objects whose 1.36 apiserver storage understands them as opaque optional fields — no compatibility issue.
-A 1.36 KCM serving a 1.37 apiserver simply does not populate the new fields.
+In the supported direction, a 1.36 KCM against a 1.37 apiserver simply does not populate the fields added in 1.37; readers see a `PoolStatus` without `partitionSummary` or `shareableSummary`, which is indistinguishable from a pool that has neither.
 - **`ResourceSlice.Spec.PartitionTypeAttribute` skew:** the field
-  lives in served `resource.k8s.io/v1`.
-A 1.37 apiserver with the feature gate disabled (default) drops the field on write, so drivers that set it on a gate-disabled cluster see it silently cleared — same shape as other gated optional fields.
-A 1.36 apiserver does not know the field and rejects it on write.
-The controller-side check (cross-slice consistency) tolerates the unset case via the fallback view.
+  lives in served `resource.k8s.io/v1` (and `v1beta1` / `v1beta2`).
+  A 1.37 apiserver with `DRAPartitionableDevicesType` disabled (default) drops the field on write, so drivers that set it on a gate-disabled cluster see it silently cleared — the same shape as other gated optional fields; objects that already carry it ratchet through updates unchanged.
+A 1.36 apiserver does not know the field and drops it as an unknown field.
+In both cases the controller sees the attribute unset and simply publishes no `partitionSummary` for that pool unless the request names a default.
 - **Older kubectl** can create/read objects via the standard `v1alpha3` endpoint without changes.